 Roulston Criminal Defence Week in Review - Aug 10

-The Lawyers at Roulston Criminal Defence firm have endeavoured to bring you this weekly update about what our lawyers are doing in the Criminal Justice system each week.
+The Lawyers at Roulston Criminal Defence firm have endeavoured to bring you this update about what our lawyers are doing in the Criminal Justice system.

 This week our Lawyers made several court appearances in Calgary, Lethbridge, Cochrane, Canmore, Airdrie, Siksika, and Edmonton, setting matters for trial, resolving matters, and running trials.